mikemainguy/copilot-prompts/README.md

 Feel free to submit PR with your own prompts.

 ## Instructions
++ Branch this repo with a name that generally explains what sort of prompts you're adding/modifying.
-Find an existing file that is close to your intended prompt and add your prompt to that file.
++ Find an existing file that is close to your intended prompt and add your prompt to that file.
 If you can't find a file that is close to your intended prompt, create a new file and add your prompt there.

 Format your documentation as follows: